rliwoch/plasmoid-wunderground/README.md

 You can view the data though wunderground or through Wunderground API.
 This widget lets you input the station ID then view the properties that the station sends up.

+You don't need to own a Weather Station yourself - there's a high chance there is already one in your neighbourhood.
+Feel free to look it up and use the ID of the nearest station.

+This is an extended version of Wunderground Plasmoid - originally written by Kevin Donnelly (https://github.com/k-donn/plasmoid-wunderground).
+Huge thanks for the inspiration and a great base to work on.

+This version adds a different view of:
+- current weather conditions
+- the forecast

+As well as adds two new tabs with charts:
+- 24h
+- 7d

 ## Running

-Supply the name of the weatherstation (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)) to the applet by clicking `Configure Wunderground`.
+Supply the name of the weatherstation (ie. [IFRAUN2](https://www.wunderground.com/dashboard/pws/IFRAUN2)) to the applet by clicking `Configure Wunderground`.

-Also, input your coordinates and the widget will find the nearest station to you!
+Also, input your coordinates and the widget will find the nearest station for you!

-Some stations update at different rates so you can set the rate of refresh in config.

 ## Translating